precice/aste/docs/paper.md

 \autoref{fig:dependency-graph} illustrates the software stack required for a coupled simulation setup using FEniCS and OpenFOAM as examples, and compares it to a simulation setup using ASTE.
 Beside preCICE itself, core ingredients for practical applications are preCICE API language bindings, preCICE adapters, the simulation frameworks and their dependencies.
-Note that the framework dependencies are usually heavy by themselves, e.g., packages such as Dune or Trilinos.
 ASTE, on the other hand, replaces coupled models and only requires a reduced set of dependencies.
 It abstracts the computational complexity of the models away by extracting the relevant information from VTK files instead and passing extracted data to preCICE, potentially in parallel on distributed memory.
 While the VTK files may stem from actual simulations, ASTE can also generate artificial VTK files with prescribed coupling data.